strimzi/strimzi.github.io/_posts/2024-03-20-strimzi-kraft-migration.md

 #### From ZooKeeper to full KRaft based brokers

-The first step is about deploying a `KafkaNodePool` custom resource which hosts the KRaft controllers and then changing the `strimzi.io/kraft` annotation from `disabled` to `migration`.
+The first step is to deploy a `KafkaNodePool` custom resource which hosts the KRaft controllers and then changing the `strimzi.io/kraft` annotation from `disabled` to `migration` to trigger the process.

 Following a snippet of a `KafkaNodePool` custom resource to be deployed for getting the KRaft controllers running.